 THE SCOPE OF PRACTICE FOR THE CERTIFIED NURSING ASSISTANT (CNA)

-The role as a CNA/HHA; the Florida Statutes describe below, provides specific guidelines regarding the role of the nursing assistant within the long term and home health care settings.
+Check with your state to detail your role as a CNA/HHA.
+The Florida Statutes describe below, provides specific guidelines regarding the role of the nursing assistant within the long term and home health care settings.